-Through our use of LSSP and Progressive Sports, we are able to offer more after-school clubs: Progressive Sports offer an after-school club on a Wednesday and Thursday whilst LSSP offer an after-school club on a Thursday.
+Through our use of LSSP, we are able to offer an after-school club on a Thursday.
 These sessions are in addition to other after-school clubs led by skilled members of staff or other outside agencies, including: dance, netball and our Y4/5 and 6 boys have taken part in the Liverpool Cross Country league, running in several events already and looking forward to further challenges when we resume in March.

-For more information regarding the Sports Premium spend please see attached – Evidencing the Impact of the Primary P.E and Sport Premium 2020
+For more information regarding the Sports Premium spend please see attached – Sports Premium

 The P.E curriculum at Leamington promotes physical health and wellbeing as vitally important factors in a child’s life.
 The ability to learn new skills, and build upon the skills learnt provides children with an insight into their own abilities and how they can improve whilst giving them an understanding of the abilities of others.
 Therefore realising that we are all different, we progress at different rates, we should support and respect each other and work collaboratively during P.E sessions to learn from each other.